 We have a long way to go as the majority of the world population and the vast majority of politicians globally are still not taking this climate and extinction crisis seriously.
 We need to react to what scientists are telling us and act now.
 Stopping all deforestation and rewilding the available land into forests is achievable and is a long term solution that will not only mitigate the effect of climate change for us and all future generations, but also go a long way to stunt the progress of the sixth mass extinction of species.

-The danger that we are all facing cannot be overstated as we sleepwalk towards the end of life on earth as we know it.
+The danger that we are all facing cannot be overstated as we sleepwalk towards the end of civilisation.
 It is unprecedented in the entire 450 million years of life on Earth that one species (people) is systematically annihilating all other species, be they plants or animals.
 Humanity is singlehandedly causing a mass extinction of life – humans will also die in unprecedented numbers.
 The last time this happened was 66 million years ago and was caused by a meteor hitting the planet.
 That time 76% of all life on Earth died – the chances that modern humans are biologically equipped to survive a mass extinction event are very low indeed.
 You also should ask yourself whether you would actually want to survive to live in a post mass extinction world.
 Think about it.

 Main Source: Nature, Ecology & Evolution journal July 2019 – ‘Global dataset show geography and life form predict modern plant extinction and rediscovery’.
 Authors: Aelys M. Humphreys, Rafael Govaerts, Sarah Z. Ficinski, Eimear Nic Lughadha and Maria S. Vorontsova.